o-ran-sc/it-dep/smo-install/README.md

 ## Dev Mode Installation

-In this mode, the released helm charts are not used.
+In this mode, the release/snapshot helm charts are not used.
 Instead, the charts are built from the source code and installed.

 ### Installation